- Solo Travel As A Woman: The Ultimate Safety Guide (50+ Tips!) - April 3, 2022

 People are quick to question the safety of traveling solo as a young female, especially when visiting certain destinations.
-We see so many articles and news stories about the crime in South Africa, or the missing backpackers in Australia, or how dangerous Mexico City (one of my favorite cities!) is, which just breeds more fear.
+We see so many articles and news stories about the crime in South Africa, missing backpackers in Australia, or how dangerous Mexico City (one of my favorite cities!) is, which just breeds more fear.

 Table of Contents

-- 1. Don't be such a tourist—try your best to blend in
+- 1. Don't be such a tourist—try your best to blend in.

-- 2. Choose the best method of transportation
+- 2. Choosing the best method of transportation.

 - 5. No matter your location, make safety a priority